techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_03/5_Networking_case_study/opdracht.md

  Exercise

-- Design a network architecture for the above use case.
+- 1/Design a network architecture for the above use case.

-- Explain your design decisions
+- 2/Explain your design decisions

   1. **Web Server**: Hosts the webshop.
 It should be connected to the internet via a firewall for security.
 Access to this server should be restricted to necessary ports (like 80 for HTTP and 443 for HTTPS).